vincekurtz/hydrax/README.md

 **Note**: because of
-[the way JAX handles randomness](https://jax.readthedocs.io/en/latest/random-numbers.html), we assume the PRNG key is stored as one of parameters $\theta$.
+[the way JAX handles randomness](https://jax.readthedocs.io/en/latest/random-numbers.html), we assume the PRNG key is stored as one of the parameters $\theta$.
 This is why `sample_controls` returns updated parameters along with the control samples
 $U^{(1:N)}$.